AjjMC/ajjgui/README.md

 | ``/function ajjgui:_version``   | Displays datapack version                    |
 | ``/function ajjgui:_widget/``   | Gives GUI demo widgets                       |

 The datapack can be installed by running ``/function ajjgui:_install`` at any location in the world, which generates a 3x1 tower consisting of two command blocks and a shulker box.
-These block entities are needed for the datapack to be fully functional and, as such, cannot be destroyed. *They must also be placed in a chunk that is constantly loaded.* The tower can be relocated by repeating the installation command, and the previous one generated is automatically removed.
-The datapack must be reinstalled if an updated version of it has been downloaded.
-It can be uninstalled using ``/function ajjgui:_uninstall``, which removes all data associated with it from the world, *including any GUIs made with it*.
+These block entities are needed for the datapack to be fully functional and, as such, cannot be destroyed. *They must also be placed in a chunk that is constantly loaded.* The tower can be relocated by repeating the installation command elsewhere.
+Any updated versions of the datapack are automatically installed at the same location upon reloading the world.
+The datapack can be uninstalled using ``/function ajjgui:_uninstall``, which removes all data associated with it from the world and decompiles any existing GUIs.

 ## Creating a GUI